Jump to topic

 Trifocals

-Trifocal lenses are similar to bifocals, except that they have an additional power to correct intermediate vision.
-The intermediate portion may be used to view a computer screen, for example.
+Trifocal lenses are similar to bifocals.
+But they have an additional power to correct intermediate vision.
+For example, the intermediate portion may be used to view a computer screen.

 Progressives